maiapiechocki/FakeNewsClassifier/README.md

 Key libraries:
 - **PyTorch**: Deep learning framework.
-- **Hugging Face Transformers**: Used to load the pretrained BERT model.
+- **Hugging Face Transformers**: Used to load the pretrained BERT model and prepare the dataset for training.
 - **scikit-learn**: For data preprocessing and model evaluation.